Informatica-gobal/docker-gnuhealth-demo/README.md

 Todo

 ## Authors and Credits
+Mainained and updated by [informatica-global.com](https://informatica-global.com) with many thanks to original creator.

-This setup was made by [MBSolutions](http://www.m9s.biz) in the hope, that it may be useful for the GNU Health users.
+This setup was created by by [MBSolutions](http://www.m9s.biz) in the hope, that it may be useful for the GNU Health users.
 Thanks to the [GNU Health project](http://health.gnu.org/) for providing this free Health and Hospital Information System.